Definition of Share Capital

 - A company has to list itself in the stock market to issue shares.
 So, it increases the trust of the investors in the company.

-- Since shareholders are the company owners, this gives them the right to participate in the company’s management decisions.
+- Since shareholders are the company owners, they have the right to participate in management decisions.

 - The shareholders get a share of the company’s profit through dividends against their invested amount.